confluentinc/examples/cloud-etl/docs/index.rst

 Caution
 =======

-This ``cloud-etl`` demo uses real cloud resources, including that of |ccloud|, AWS Kinesis or RDS PostgreSQL, and one of the cloud storage providers.
+This ``cloud-etl`` example uses real cloud resources, including that of |ccloud|, AWS Kinesis or RDS PostgreSQL, and one of the cloud storage providers.
-To avoid unexpected charges, carefully evaluate the cost of resources before launching the demo and ensure all resources are destroyed after you are done running it.
+To avoid unexpected charges, carefully evaluate the cost of resources before launching the example and ensure all resources are destroyed after you are done running it.

 =============
 Prerequisites